brizaldi/brizaldi.github.io/_posts/2023/11/how-to-configure-nginx-reverse-proxy-on-amazon-ec2/2023-11-25-how-to-configure-nginx-reverse-proxy-on-amazon-ec2.md

 $ sudo systemctl start nginx
 ```

 Check if the default `sites-available` exists in the `/etc/nginx/sites-available/` directory.
-If it doesn't exist, then create a new default file with the following content:
+If it doesn't exist, then create a new default file with the following contents:
 ```bash
 $ sudo mkdir -p /etc/nginx/sites-available
 $ sudo vim /etc/nginx/sites-available/default